lankaapura/lankapura.net/_posts/2020-12-14-package-and-distribute-wpf-apps-using-azure-devops/2020-12-14-package-and-distribute-wpf-apps-using-azure-devops.md

         workingDirectory: '$(Pipeline.Workspace)\drop\PrismWeb\wwwroot\client\files'
 ```

-mapFileExtensions needs to be set to true in the deployment manifest when files have .deploy extension.
+### mapFileExtensions needs to be set to true in the deployment manifest when files have .deploy extension

 ```yaml
 - task: PowerShell@2